qlever-dev/qlever-docs/docs/geosparql.md

 }
 ```

-### Deprecated: Special Predicate `<nearest-neighbors:k>` or `<nearest-neighbors:k:m>`
+Deprecated special predicate `<nearest-neighbors:k>` or

-*This feature is deprecated and will produce a warning, due to confusing semantics.
+`<nearest-neighbors:k:m>`: *This feature is deprecated and will produce a
+warning, due to confusing semantics.
 Please use the `SERVICE` syntax instead.*

-A spatial search for nearest neighbors can be realized using `?left <nearest-neighbors:k:m> ?right`.
-Please replace `k` and `m` with integers as follows:
+A spatial search for nearest neighbors can be realized using `?left
+<nearest-neighbors:k:m> ?right`.
+Please replace `k` and `m` with integers as

-- For each point `?left` QLever will output the `k` nearest points from `?right`.
-Of course, the sets `?left` and `?right` can each be limited using further statements.
+follows: For each point `?left` QLever will output the `k` nearest points from
+`?right`.
+Of course, the sets `?left` and `?right` can each be limited using
-- Using the optional integer value `m` a maximum distance in meters can be given that restricts the search radius.
+further statements.
+Using the optional integer value `m` a maximum distance in

-#### Example
+meters can be given that restricts the search radius.
+Example query:

 ```sparql
 PREFIX geo: <http://www.opengis.net/ont/geosparql#>